 MEET THE PRESS FILM FESTIVAL IN COLLABORATION WITH THE AMERICAN FILM INSTITUTE

-NBC News' MEET THE PRESS WITH CHUCK TODD will hit the big screen for the first time this fall, joining forces with The American Film Institute for an innovative documentary film festival premiere, The Meet the Press Film Festival in Collaboration with the American Film Institute, featuring must-watch untold stories of American politics.
+NBC News' MEET THE PRESS WITH CHUCK TODD hit the big screen for the first time in fall 2017, joining forces with the American Film Institute for an innovative documentary film festival premiere — the Meet the Press Film Festival in Collaboration With AFI, featuring must-watch untold stories of American politics.

-16 short-length political documentaries produced by filmmakers from across the country.
-The festival will be held at the Landmark Atlantic Plumbing Cinema in Washington, D.C. on November 13.
-Film screenings will be organized under seven issues and followed by Q&As with the respective filmmakers and an NBC News correspondent.
+The festival screened 16 short–length political documentaries produced by filmmakers from across the country at the Landmark Atlantic Plumbing Cinema in Washington, D.C. on November 13.

 Battling America's New Epidemic

 - "Heroin(e)": Once a bustling industrial town, Huntington, WV has become the epicenter of America's modern opioid epidemic, with an overdose rate 10 times the national average.
 This flood of heroin now threatens this Appalachian city with a cycle of generational addiction, lawlessness and poverty.
 But within this distressed landscape, Peabody Award-winning filmmaker Elaine McMillion Sheldon ("Hollow") shows a different side of the fight against drugs — one of hope, highlighting three women working to change the town's narrative one person at a time.